 April 2017: Recent update regarding speakers.
 Gone from ladder frame to 'Scaffold Frame' !
 Not to everyone's taste, admittedly, but after going bafferless as an experiment.
 I was so shocked by the

 result, there is no going back!
 Please click here to see loudspeaker history.

-These frames transfer much less energy into the frame which I was always struggling with on ladder frames.
+The metal scaffold transfers much less energy into the old wooden ladder frame which I was always struggling with.
 Careful isolation was needed for the full range units.
-(See OB Speakers TAB above for other creations) In this case the weight of the magnets (heaviest part) is now supported by a simple cable which provides the best isolation.
+(See OB Speakers TAB above for other creations) With this new design, the weight of the magnets (heaviest part) is now supported by a simple cable which provides the best isolation.
 Construction is also very simple.

 I am using a pair of PRV 5MR450-NDY 'full range' (rolls off 150Hz) drivers partnered with a pair of reversed Dayton UM18 woofers (updated from 15").
 Reversing the woofers simply makes construction easier.

 I swapped over from the Alpair FR mainly because the PRV's have a rigid surround and only extend to 150Hz meaning they dont flap about trying to reproduce the lower frequencies.
 They also go much louder than the delicate Alpairs, are more efficient & dynamic.

 The unobtainable 18" AE (Acoustic Elegance) Dipole woofers have been replaced by the Dayton 390 15", which have heavier aluminium cones and a more powerful motor.
 Arranged in series, they give more depth and slam, take more watts and yield higher SPL's without complaining.
 They generally take more abuse and dont bottom out as easily as the AE's.

 In this F.A.S.T. configuration